ntmbayfield/g88-lecture-docs/React/Redux/redux.md

 const store = createStore(reducer)

+Vanilla react = store.subscribe() & store.dispatch()

+---

+# What is the "shape" of our state?

+From reducers/todos.js

+`const todos = (state = [], action)`

+---

+# Using react-redux

 Provider (react-redux) takes store

-Vanilla react = subscribe & dispatch
+Connect (react-redux) is alternative to avoid writing store.subscribe() and store.dispatch() by hand and unnecessary renders

 ---

-# Using react-redux

-Connect (react-redux) is alternative to avoid writing store.subscribe by hand and unnecessary renders
+# More on connect (react-redux)

-To use connect, you need to define a special function called mapStateToProps()
+To use connect, you need to define a special function called mapStateToProps() instead of using store.subscribe()

-mapDispatchToProps receives the dispatch() method and returns callback props that you want to inject into the presentational component
+mapDispatchToProps() receives the store.dispatch() method and returns callback props that you want to inject into the presentational component

 ---